JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 $ node build/index.js --tag THUNDERBIRD_102_7_2_RELEASE --out v102/index.d.ts
 ```

-Both options may be omitted:
+All options may be omitted:

-* without `--out` (or `-o`) the output file will be `index.d.ts` in the current directory
+* without `--out` (or `-o`) the output will be a file named `index.d.ts` in a subdrectory of `OUTPUT/`
-* without `--tag` (or `-t`) the program takes the first version whose downloads it finds – so if you have downloaded the files for more than one version, be sure to include the tag.
+* without `--tag` (or `-t`) the program takes the first version whose downloads it finds – so if you have downloaded the files for more than one version, be sure to include the tag
+* with `--webstorm` (or `-w`) the program generates a special version that works better in the WebStorm IDE.
+The standard version works better in Visual Studio Code.

 ### 4. Use the definitions, or submit them to DefinitelyTyped
 How you install the definition file `index.d.ts` in your IDE depends on the IDE.
 For example, in WebStorm you go to the settings, Languages & Frameworks, JavaScript, Libraries, click on Add... and choose the framework type *Custom*, click the + icon and attach the file.